dmirauta/primal-dual-lp-c98/README.md

 ## Test results

-Where N is the number of variables per problem
+Where N is the number of variables per problem.
+The default solver used by cvxpy appears to be ECOS.

 ### N=10, Nprob=500